-MASc program requirements are common for the following Engineering programs: Civil Engineering, Electrical Engineering, Engineering Materials, Environmental Engineering, and Mechanical Engineering.
-Industrial Engineering has slight variation (see #4)
+MASc program requirements are common for all Engineering program areas.
+MASc programs are offered in Civil Engineering, Electrical Engineering, Engineering Materials, Environmental Engineering, and Mechanical Engineering.

 The following requirements are supplementary to the University's general requirements as set out by the Faculty of Graduate Studies.